 How Coinsurance and Copay Work Together

-Coinsurance and copay work together at different stages of your plan year, affecting how much you pay each time you get care.
-Here's what to expect as you use your health insurance:
+Copays and coinsurance apply at different points during your plan year and both affect how much you spend on care.
+Here’s what to expect as you use your health insurance:

 Your deductible is what you pay out of pocket before your plan starts helping with costs.
 During this phase, you'll pay the full cost of most services.
 Preventive care like annual checkups and vaccinations stays free under the Affordable Care Act.